 There are 2 parts to the scale, with the 2nd part being optional.
-Though once you learn the 1st part you’ll be able to handle the 2nd no problem!
+Although, once you learn the 1st part, you’ll be able to handle the 2nd without a problem!

-The G Blues Scale On Guitar
+Part 1 of G Blues Scale On Guitar

-The only difference between the minor Pentatonic scale and Blues scale is one chromatic note.
+The only difference between the minor Pentatonic scale and a Blues scale is one chromatic note.
 Check out 1:21 in the video to hear this scale.

 In this scale you play the 3rd, 4th, and 5th frets on the 5th string.
 These are chromatic since they’re played in one fret intervals without skipping any notes.

 That’s technically 7 note’s you’re playing, but since the last note is essentially starting the scale over we don’t include it when we say that there are 6 notes in the scale.

 The note that makes this scale a Blues scale instead of a minor Pentatonic scale is the 4th fret on the 5th string.
 This note is the “Blues note” and makes this scale a Blues scale.

 But when you use it to walk up to the next note (5th string 5th fret, or the open 4th string) it creates enough tension and dissonance that resolves wonderfully when you get to the next note.

-Blues Scale On Guitar Part 2
+Part 2 of G Blues Scale On Guitar

 The notes will be exactly the same, just an octave up.
 That also means the fingering will be slightly different.
 Jump to 4:57 in the video to hear this.

 Once again you'll use your 1st finger twice in a row, this time on the 3rd string.

 Speaking of down, once you get comfortable with this scale going up, start to practice it going back down.
 Once you’re feeling pretty good about both directions add a metronome in at a slow tempo.

 This scale is really useful, and it's also a moveable scale.
 That means you can use this same "shape" anywhere on the fretboard.
 The note you start on will be the root.

-I'm going to release a video really soon (it might be out by the time you're reading this!) so hear over and subscribe to my YouTube channel (and click the notifications bell) to see it as soon as it comes out!
+I'm going to release a video really soon (it might be out by the time you're reading this!) so head over and subscribe to my YouTube channel (and click the notifications bell) to see it as soon as it comes out!